 So far, we have studied a setting in which individuals perfectly know their preferences, and the noisy flips take place when they send their messages to the planner.
-We associated two interpretations with this setting: (\rn{1}) noise is deliberately added for privacy preserving concerns; (\rn{2}) miscommunication between individuals and the planner is inevitable and reported types could alter as a result.
+We associated two interpretations with this setting: (\rn{1}) noise is deliberately added for privacy-preserving concerns; (\rn{2}) miscommunication between individuals and the planner is inevitable and reported types could alter as a result.

 In this section, we turn to an interpretation of our model where individuals simply do not know their own preferences and observe a noisy signal instead.
-The idea that agents have imperfect knowledge of their own preferences has received some attention in the mechanism design literature, including the recent work of \cite{gleyze2023} and \cite{thereze2023}.
-Now individuals' reported preference may differ from their underlying true type, not necessarily because of the strategic issues, but because of the lack of perfect knowledge about their type.
-Formally, let $x_i$ be uniformly distributed on $\{-1,+1\}$, representing the true type of agent $i$, that is hidden to herself.
-Instead, she receives a noisy signal $y_i \in \{-1,+1\}$ that is correlated with her true type, in the sense that $\BP\left(y_i=x_i\right)=1-\delta$ for $\delta \in (0,1/2)$.
-This means the probability that the agent's signal (information) matches her true type is higher than the probability that it differs.
+The idea that agents have imperfect knowledge of their own preferences has received some attention in the mechanism design literature, including the recent work of~\cite{gleyze2023} and~\cite{thereze2023}.
+Now, individuals' reported preferences may differ from their true underlying types, not necessarily due to strategic considerations, but because they lack perfect knowledge about their type.
+Formally, let $x_i$ be uniformly distributed on $\{-1,+1\}$, representing the true type of agent $i$, that is hidden from the agent.
+Instead, they receive a noisy signal $y_i \in \{-1,+1\}$ that is correlated with their type, in the sense that $\BP\left(y_i=x_i\right)=1-\delta$ for $\delta \in (0,1/2)$.
+This means the probability that the agent's signal (information) matches their true type is higher than the probability that it differs.
 As before, we assume the pairs $\{(x_i,y_i): i\in [n]\}$ are independently distributed and each has the same distribution explained before.

-A mechanism $(f,t)$ is Bayes-Nash incentive compatible in this setting, when each agent reports her signal (i.e., $y_i$) truthfully, while taking expectations w.r.t. the others' types.
-Let $y=(y_1,\ldots,y_n)$ be the vector of signals received by the individuals.
+A mechanism $(f,t)$ is Bayes-Nash incentive compatible in this setting, when each agent reports their signal (i.e., $y_i$) truthfully, while taking expectations with respect to the others' types.
+Let $y=(y_1,\ldots,y_n)$ be the vector of signals transmitted by the individuals.
 Then, in a BN-IC mechanism the planner outputs $f(y)$ and charges agent $i$ by the amount $t_i(y)$ for each $i \in [n]$.
-The interim incentive constraint for the agent $i$ with signal $y_i$ is:
+The interim incentive constraint for agent $i$ with signal $y_i$ is: